 Although access to your portfolio is only available to those assessing it please remember this is a potentially public document forming part of your certification (Freedom of Information Act 2000).
-Recent legal precedent should remind you that all reflective entries should be very carefully anonym ised to avoid potential exposure to the courts requiring access to your portfolio in cases where things have gone wrong.
+Recent legal precedent should remind you that all reflective entries should be very carefully anonymised to avoid potential exposure to the courts requiring access to your portfolio in cases where things have gone wrong.

-If there are any incorrect details on your portfolio, then you must contact HET for these to be changed.
-In particular, it is very important that your rotations are correct and that any periods of extended leave are documented on your portfolio.
+You are required to add all stage of training and post information to your portfolio.
+It is very important that your rotations are correct and reflect those on your TIS record.
+Any periods of extended leave will also need to be documented on your portfolio.
 Incorrect details can affect your certificate of completion of training.
-Do not wait until the last minute to tell us of any inaccuracies.

-It is particularly important to ensure that all posts have a Location - please advise your local administrator if any of your posts do not have a location specified - particularly those in GP or psychiatry placements.
+It is particularly important to ensure that all posts have a 'Location' particularly those in GP or psychiatry placements.
+Please advise your local administrator if any of your posts do not have a location specified - particularly those in GP or psychiatry placements.